 At Melton, it is our intention that every pupil, irrelevant of needs, develops skills and understanding of sports through the participation of a broad range of sports offered throughout the school.
-We aim for every pupil to acquire and develop technical skills that will lead to improved performance of a range of sports, whilst learning to embrace, seek and enjoy physical activity.
+We aim for every pupil to acquire and develop knowledge and technical skills that will lead to improved performance of a range of sports, whilst learning to embrace, seek and enjoy physical activity.

 Through P.E we aim to support this by: